 Showing respect is not how you make art, and it’s not how you make change.
 Go back to step one.

 16. I am not subservient in the manner you prefer.

 I am not subservient at all.
 Go back to step one.

 17. You are a feminist and what I say makes you mad.

 This is a favorite charge that gets thrown my way.
 I think that people – especially men – think that saying they are a feminist automatically makes them experts on a controversial topic that’s been a moving target since the days it was invented.
 Even if you really are a feminist, which is often debatable, it doesn’t matter if what I say makes you mad.
 That doesn’t mean what I say is invalid.
-All it means is you personally, who is probably uninformed or doesn’t understand what I’m saying, doesn’t like it.
+All it means is you personally, who are probably uninformed or don’t understand what I’m saying, don’t like it.
 Go back to step one.

 18. You will allow me a certain amount of success, exposure, visibility, agency, self-esteem, but beyond a certain point is too much.

 For some reason, people who are not me seem to be self-appointed experts on where the limits should be placed for me.
 These people always bend over backwards to assure me they are feminists too.
 I do not accept your limits.
 Keep those for yourself.
 Go back to step one.